Well, that last part might not always be the case. Some dreams come back not just once, but again and again.

-Taking the time to explore these challenges, with the help of a professional, can improve your sleep quality and emotional health.
+Taking the time to explore these challenges, with the help of a professional, can improve your sleep quality and mental health.

 Crystal Raypole has previously worked as a writer and editor for GoodTherapy.
 Her fields of interest include Asian languages and literature, Japanese translation, cooking, natural sciences, sex positivity, and mental health.
 In particular, she’s committed to helping decrease stigma around mental health issues.